-Govern Gavin Newsom signed the Toxic-Free Cosmetics Act, Assembly Bill 2762, that will ban 24 ingredients from being using cosmetics.
-The bill will prohibit the use of toxic ingredients such as mercury, formaldehyde, several parabens, phthalates, and compounds known as PFAS, PFOA, PFNA, along with many others commonly used as processing aids or preservatives.
+Governor Gavin Newsom signed the Toxic-Free Cosmetics Act, Assembly Bill 2762, that will ban 24 ingredients from being used in cosmetics.
+The bill will prohibit the use of toxic ingredients such as mercury, formaldehyde, several parabens and compounds, along with other ingredients commonly used as processing aids or preservatives.
 These ingredients have already been banned in over 40 countries as they are known to be harmful and linked to major health issues such as birth defects and cancer.
-The bill will go into effect January 1, 2025.
+The law will go into effect January 1, 2025.

-Children, communities of color and pregnant women are especially vulnerable to these ingredients, which are not actively regulated by the federal government.” ~ Govern Gavin Newsom
+Children, communities of color and pregnant women are especially vulnerable to these ingredients, which are not actively regulated by the federal government.” ~Governor Gavin Newsom

 “For more than 80 years, Congress has neglected to increase the scope of the Food and Drug Administration’s authority over cosmetics, limiting the agency’s ability to ensure the safety of cosmetic products,” noted a statement from the Environmental Working Group, which cosponsored the legislation alongside Black Women for Wellness, Breast Cancer Prevention Partners and the California Public Interest Research Group.
 The organizations work to protect consumers and public health.

 Governor Gavin Newsom also signed the Cosmetic Fragrance and Flavor Ingredient Right to Know Act of 2020, California SB 312, into law that will begin January 1, 2022.